omkaradhali/javascript_playground/log.md

 **Today's Progress**: Worked on Algorithm Scripting challenges from freeCodeCamp.
 Worked on setting up CSS grid to the weather-app.

 **Notes:** Need to stay in touch with basic concepts like slice(), substring() and split().

+### Day 19: Feb 2, 2019

+**Today's Progress**: Worked on weather app.
+Went through documentation for open weather map api.

+**Notes:** Pushing unsplash api use on backseat untill I finish with the weather api.